 Prevent a blockage

-Blocked Drain Bournemouth informs that there are a number of reasons you can find yourself with a blockage in your sink, toilet, drain or shower.
+Blocked Drain Services informs that there are a number of reasons you can find yourself with a blockage in your sink, toilet, drain or shower.
 You will notice warning signs over time such as the water draining more slowly than usual or a strange odour coming from the drain.
 The 4 main causes of a blockage are:

 - Grease and oil